aaliyahSHF/FLERD-mapping/README.md

 ### Important sync behavior

-The site syncs up with Google Sheets every 15 seconds rather than using a true live push connection.
-If the sheet changes, the map normally reflects the change within 15 seconds (coded as 15000 ms).
+The site sync up with Google Sheets every 15 seconds rather than using a true live push connection.
+If the sheet changes, the map normally reflects the change within 15 seconds.

 If two people edit the same record at the same time, the most recent save wins.